AjayRajNelapudi/Certificate-Generator/README.md

 Software brought to life based on the necessity to create and email 300 certificates to students, for the Spyry Workshop held at ANITS college, as a part of Cursors 2k19.

 ### Inputs:
-1. Template: An image in .png, .jpg, or .jpeg format, containing the certificate template upon which names will be written.<br>
+1. Template: An image in .png, .jpg, or .jpeg format, containing the certificate template upon which names will be written.
 2. Participants: A CSV file in which each row represents the data to be printed on each template.
 **Format**:<br>
 field1,field2,field3,...,fieldN<br>